 “Church growth was never our intention, and it still isn’t!”
 Pastor Davey says.
 “We’ve simply responded to what God is doing.”
-While God has provided richly for the needs of the church, the history of Colonial is so much more than numbers and buildings.
+While God has provided richly for the needs of the church, our history as a church is so much more than numbers and buildings.
 It’s a story about individuals serving, growing and learning together as part of a living body.
 As the church grew, new ministries developed to equip the body and reach out to the community.
-Ten key ministry departments and Shepherds Theological Seminary provide opportunities for growth and service to the 4,000 people who attend Colonial and to the community beyond.
-More than 110 different ministry programs are operating and are staffed by over 2,000 volunteers.
-Additionally, by the end of 2014, the Colonial Family had given away $11 million dollars to missions enterprises around the world.
-Now, those are numbers to celebrate!

 “To this day, I am more excited about tomorrow than yesterday,” Stephen says, “and I remain convinced that our greatest step of faith is the next one.”
-The tomorrow that Stephen is excited about is a church that invests in other churches and multiplies believers – a church that in 2013 added to its bustling schedule national events such as the ACBC Conference to train biblical counselors.
-Colonial also launched their annual National 360 Shepherds Conference for Church Leaders in 2014 which allows Colonial the opportunity to mentor churches on a regional and national level.
+The tomorrow that Stephen is excited about is a church that invests in other churches and multiplies believers.
 CLICK HERE to learn more about our strategy to multiply our ministry impact.

-For Stephen and the entire Elder Team, this isn’t just a vision for Colonial.
-As in Colonial’s early days, it’s just a matter of “responding to the work that God ignites, establishes and advances.”
+For Stephen and the entire Elder Team, this isn’t just a vision for our church.
+It’s a matter of “responding to the work that God ignites, establishes and advances.”